pietrolechthaler/fibonacci-dwt-watermarking/README.md

 ```

 Detection function outputs:
-1. `attack success status`:
+1. `watermark status`:
-- 1 if the attack was successful, meaning the watermark has been significantly compromised.
+- 1 if the watermark is still detectable, meaning the attack was unsuccessful.
-- 0 if the attack was unsuccessful, meaning the watermark is still detectable.
+- 0 if the watermark has been significantly compromised, meaning the attack was successful.
 2. `wPSNR value` between the watermarked and attacked images.

 ### Testing